-- 5 Over recent years there have been a number of reports of students who have attempted to shut down legitimate freedom of speech under the banner of 'safe spaces' and 'no-platforming'. - 6 In addition to the cases cited in the press, a Policy Exchange (2019) report showed evidence of some students favouring emotional safety over freedom of speech1.
-In addition, the Joint Committee on Human Rights (JCHR) found in 2018 there are a number of factors which may interfere with freedom of speech at universities, one of which was regulatory complexity2. - 7 Despite legislation currently in force, some research has reported students feeling unable to freely express their views.
+- 6 Over recent years there have been a number of reports of students who have attempted to shut down legitimate freedom of speech under the banner of 'safe spaces' and 'noplatforming'. - 7 In addition to the cases cited in the press, a Policy Exchange (2019) report showed evidence of some students favouring emotional safety over freedom of speech1.
+In addition, the Joint Committee on Human Rights (JCHR) found in 2018 there are a number of factors which may interfere with freedom of speech at universities, one of which was regulatory complexity2. - Despite legislation currently in force, some research has reported students feeling unable to freely express their views.
 For example, the 2019 report by King's College London, 'Freedom of expression in UK universities', shows that 97% of students thought it was important for freedom of speech and academic freedom to be protected in universities3.
-The report also found signs of a 'chilling effect': some students reported reluctance to express their views for fear of disagreeing with their peers. - 8 Further, Policy Exchange polling shows that a number of current and retired academics choose to self-censor.4 The survey shows that 32% of those who identify as 'fairly right' or 'right' have refrained from airing views in teaching and research, with around 15% of those identifying as 'centre' or 'left' also self-censoring.
+The report also found signs of a 'chilling effect': some students reported reluctance to express their views for fear of disagreeing with their peers. - 9 Further, Policy Exchange polling shows that a number of current and retired academics choose to self-censor.4 The survey shows that 32% of those who identify as 'fairly right' or 'right' have refrained from airing views in teaching and research, with around 15% of those identifying as 'centre' or 'left' also self-censoring. - This evidence is emphasised by a small number of high-profile incidents in which staff or students have been threatened with negative consequences, including loss of privileges or dismissal, sometimes successfully, confirming that the fear of repercussion is not always unfounded. - 11 Those concerned in the government of higher education providers are required by section 43 of the Education (No. 2) Act 1986 to take such steps as are reasonably practicable to ensure that freedom of speech within the law is secured for members, students, employees and visiting speakers.
+Academic freedom is a principle recognised in legislation as the freedom within the law of academic staff at higher education providers to question and test received wisdom, and to put forward new ideas and controversial or unpopular opinions, without placing themselves in jeopardy of losing their jobs or privileges they may have at the providers.